electronicayciencia/EasyMCP2221/docs/source/examples.rst

 We seek the first position writing ``0x0000``, then func:`I2C_read` 100 bytes and print until the first null.

 On slower devices, the read may fail.
-Yo need to :func:`I2C_cancel` then and try again increasing func:`I2C_read`'s timeout.
+Yo need to :func:`I2C_cancel` then and try again increasing func:`I2C_read` timeout parameter.

 .. literalinclude:: ../../examples/EEPROM_read.py
    :lines: 6-